nodejs/node/doc/api/child_process.md

    file, socket, or a pipe with the child process.
 The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
-The stream must have an underlying descriptor (file streams do not until the `'open'` event has occurred).
+The stream must have an underlying descriptor (file streams do not start until the `'open'` event has occurred).
 7. Positive integer: The integer value is interpreted as a file descriptor that is open in the parent process.
 It is shared with the child